Enabling Exchange Scheduling in single-use VMRs

 • To access the mailbox of the equipment resource used for VMR Scheduling for Exchange.
 This impersonation is required in order for the VMR Scheduling for Exchange feature to work.

 • To send emails on behalf of all VMR Scheduling for Exchange users.
 This impersonation is only required in the two scenarios described below.
-If the service account is not permitted to impersonate users, the users will still be able to schedule and update meetings as usual, but the following scenarios will not be supported in your deployment:
+If the service account / app is not permitted to impersonate users, the users can still schedule and update meetings as usual, but the following scenarios are not supported:

 • When the scheduling recovery tool is run after the Management Node has been restored from a backup.
 The recovery tool queries the room resource mailbox and finds all meetings that have previously been accepted, and checks whether they are in the scheduling service's database.
 If not, the Management Node will generate a new alias and new joining instructions for that meeting.
 This meeting update is sent using impersonation so that it appears as though the meeting organizer is sending out the updated joining instructions to all the attendees.

-We recommend permitting the service account to access all users and resources in order to enable the full functionality of the VMR Scheduling for Exchange feature, but we also provide instructions for permitting the service account to access the equipment resource only if this is more appropriate for your environment.
+We recommend permitting the service account / app to access all users (in addition to the equipment resource) to enable the full functionality of the VMR Scheduling for Exchange feature, but we also provide instructions for permitting the service account / app to access the equipment resource only if this is more appropriate for your environment.

 The following information from Microsoft provides further background on the use of impersonation in Exchange: